top of page

 2023 - 2024 | Rhode Island Department of Health

-Research into Rhode Island’s drug supply revealed the alarming presence of fentanyl and xylazine, a powerful veterinary sedative, in substances such as cocaine, heroin, and counterfeit opioid pills.
-The prevalence of these dangerous poly-substance mixtures has contributed to a significant rise in overdose deaths, placing Rhode Island consistently in the top third of all US states for overdose fatalities.
-Despite these risks, many individuals remain unaware of the lethal potential of these substances, particularly when found in counterfeit pills, highlighting the urgent need for targeted public health interventions.
+Research into Rhode Island’s drug supply uncovered the presence of fentanyl and xylazine, a veterinary sedative, in substances like cocaine, heroin, and counterfeit opioid pills.
+These dangerous poly-substance mixtures have led to a rise in overdose deaths, placing Rhode Island among the top third of US states for overdose fatalities.
+Despite the risks, many individuals remain unaware of the lethal potential of these substances, particularly when found in counterfeit pills, underscoring the urgent need for targeted public health interventions.

-The campaign utilized a mix of traditional and digital media, including a “Get Ready with Me” video series, to raise awareness about the dangers of counterfeit pills.
-Ads were strategically placed in high-risk areas such as bus shelters in overdose hotspots, mobile billboards near college campuses, and static digital ads on platforms like Snapchat, Grindr, and other social platforms, ensuring broad reach across Rhode Island.
+The campaign employed a blend of traditional and digital media, including a “Get Ready with Me” video series that shared safety tips in a relatable, informal tone.
+Ads were strategically placed in high-risk locations, such as bus shelters in overdose hotspots and on mobile billboards near college campuses.
+Digital ads ran on platforms like Snapchat, TikTok, and Grindr, allowing the campaign to reach Rhode Island’s most vulnerable populations.
+Radio ads were broadcast in English, Spanish, and Portuguese to further extend the campaign’s reach.

 Campaign Impact:

-• This was the first overdose prevention campaign in the state to feature TikTok ads and to use mobile LED billboards for advertising.
+• The first overdose prevention campaign in the state to feature TikTok ads and mobile LED billboards.

 bottom of page